Feedback

 To learn more about how your Trent Staff Plan pension and your new UPP plan pension work together, review your pre-conversion quick guide.

-If you are planning to retire in 2025, please notify Trent University and confirm how much notice they require to process your retirement.
+Please notify Trent University and confirm how much notice they require to process your retirement.
 Trent University will then prompt UPP to prepare your pension options package.

 The amount you contribute to the plan each year is based on your pensionable earnings, the average YAMPE (a threshold set each year by the federal government, based on the average wage in Canada) and UPP’s contribution rate.
 Your employer contributes an equal amount.
 Contributions flowing into the plan are invested by investment professionals bound by fiduciary duty to act in your best interests.